santosh77777/rest_api/README.md

 python manage.py migrate
 ```

-Create Superuser Account and login to Admin interface and add some data into Database
+Create Superuser Account and login to Admin interface and add some data into Database:

 ```
 python manage.py createsuperuser
 ```

-Now you can run the project with this command
+Now you can run the project with this command:

 ```
 python manage.py runserver